-Step 1: Map it Out
+Step 1: Map Out the Scope and Process

 - Designate a team member or hire an outside consultant to conduct the review.